peterchay88/Fast-API-Framework/readme.md

 Tests should be run using the test runner shell script followed by the test tag after as an argument. \
 For example `bash test_runner.sh tcid01` will run the test with the tag tcid01.

+If you need to run tests with more than one marker use the "and/or" operator For example `bash test_runner.sh "tcid01 and tcid34"`

 `Note this framework is still underconstruction.
 Will update readme file as I get further in the framework :)`